nystrom/rivo/docs/design.md

 Types can be extended in any module.
 Functions can be extended in any module.

-To prevent a module from changing the behavior of existing
+To prevent a module from changing the behavior of existing code, it is an error if alternatives in more than one module match.

+This is basically the same as the overlapping instances requirement: it is an error if there is more than one matching instance of a trait.

 ## Linking